ucbds-infra/otter-grader/docs/seeding.rst

 Caveats
 --------

-Remekber, when writing assignments or using assignment generation tools like Otter Assign, the instructor must **seed the solutions themselves** before writing hidden tests in order to ensure they are grading the correct values.
+Remember, when writing assignments or using assignment generation tools like Otter Assign, the instructor must **seed the solutions themselves** before writing hidden tests in order to ensure they are grading the correct values.
 Also, students will not have access to the random seed, so any values they compute in the notebook may be different from the results of their submission when it is run